CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 ### What is a Ray Marcher

 Ray marching is an image based volume rendering technique.
 With ray marching, you can compute 2D images from 3D volumetric data.
-For the data, I used implicit surface definitions using signes distance functions as explained in [PDF](http://graphics.cs.williams.edu/courses/cs371/f14/reading/implicit.pdf).
+For the data, I used implicit surface definitions using signed distance functions as explained in [PDF](http://graphics.cs.williams.edu/courses/cs371/f14/reading/implicit.pdf).

 ### Features